mythaxis/mythaxis.github.io/content/issue-23/Everythings Jake.md

 “Hi, yes, this is Matthew Ford, we spoke earlier about a donation pick-up?
 I’m gonna need to cancel.
 No, no, we just gave it some thought and decided to send this batch elsewhere, since you guys are probably full-up on couches after the haul yesterday.
 Which charity did we decide on?
 Oh, you’ve probably never heard of it.”
 His face twisted bitterly.
 “It’s just a little group that some friends of ours run.”

+&nbsp;

-Matthew woke early next morning to check the yard before the girls roused.
+{{<glyph>}}M{{</glyph>}}atthew woke early next morning to check the yard before the girls roused.
 When he opened the door, a letter that had been wedged in the jamb fluttered to his feet.
 As he bent to pick it up, he spared a glance through squinted eyes toward the lawn, afraid of what he might discover.
 He was pleased to find nothing worth remarking on, save for the immaculate condition of the grass itself.
 There wasn’t a blade out of place, no sign at all that there had been thousands of pounds of foam and feathers scattered about only hours earlier.
 The yard was actually a brighter shade of green than it had been the day he laid the sod.

 *They really* do *hit on all sixes,* Matthew thought. *Hot damn.*

 As he wondered whether he could enlist Nails and his fellow conspirators for regular landscaping, Matthew opened the letter.
 The handwriting was crude, resembling a *Do You Like Me?* note from a preteen righty attempting a sly southpaw.

-​	*Mister,*
+> *Mister,*
+>

-​	*Hope you like what you see.
+> *Hope you like what you see.
 Me and the boys never had an unsatisfied customer.
 I take that back.
 We had one, but I don’t figure he’s heard the birds chirp for a while now.
 Ha-Ha.*

 Nails’s spelling was a lot more precise than his pronunciation.
 Still, Matthew couldn’t help but mentally *ya* his *you*’s and *dat* his *that*’s for him.

-​	*Speaking of birds, a little one told me that you’re having that shed delivered today.
+> *Speaking of birds, a little one told me that you’re having that shed delivered today.
 That’s good, mister.
 That’s… what did you say when we first chewed the fat?
 Swell.
 That’s swell.
 Anyone says to me that Matty Ford ain’t a stand-up guy is getting five fingers and fourteen joints to the face.
 Scout’s Honor.*
+>

-​	*Go ahead and plan for us to swing by tomorrow night around 11.
+> *Go ahead and plan for us to swing by tomorrow night around 11.
 Me and the crew like to travel after the moon’s up when we’re carrying tools.
 Like them vamps in that Irish book.*
+>

-​	*Be alone.*
+> *Be alone.*
+>

-​	*Your pal,*
+> *Your pal,*
+>

-​	*Nails*
+> *Nails*

 So, there it was.
 The events of the last couple of days hadn’t been a production of his overstressed mind or a sick joke perpetrated by a bored cosplayer.
 The Fords really had been visited by a “gangster” in a flying Studebaker, and Matthew had signed-up to help the guy build a militia.
 All because the visitor had dropped a mess of couches on the front lawn and executed a classic extortion racket.
 Kinda.